ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/EncapsulateAPortableAIApplication.md

     sudo docker run -p 127.0.0.1:80:80 -d --rm <your image name>
   ```

-* To check if the docker container is running successfully, launch a web browser and then enter `localhost`, `127.0.0.1:80` or your virtual manchine ip.
+* To check if the docker container is running successfully, launch a web browser and then enter `localhost`, `127.0.0.1:80`.
 Finally, we would say it works normally for now if you can see a `CustomVision.ai model host harness` is there.

 <p align="center">
   <img width="600" src="image\20.png">